MIDS-at-Duke/uds-2024-flyingsloths/README.md

 ## Methodology

 The methodology involves rigorous statistical analysis, including data preprocessing, matching techniques to balance the dataset, and linear probability regression analyses with controls.
-Causal inference techniques are employed to ensure meaningful results, distinguishing between correlation and causation.
+Causal inference techniques are employed to ensure meaningful results.

 ## Results